 Cantor Lauren Bandman, Cantor

-Cantor Lauren directs the b’nei mitzvah program, working closely with students and their families to prepare for this important milestone.
-She directs a choir of congregants for the High Holy Days and oversees all musical activities at Beth Am.
+Cantor Lauren Bandman joined Beth Am in 2006.
+As member of the clergy team, Cantor Lauren officiates at life cycle events, provides pastoral counseling and teaches educational sessions throughout lifelong learning.
+Cantor Bandman also directs the b’nei mitzvah program, working closely with students and their families to prepare for this important milestone.
+She directs a choir of congregants for the High Holy Days, several Shabbat instrumental/vocal ensembles, and oversees all musical activities at Beth Am.

-In November 2010, Cantor Bandman was honored to be selected as one of 20 cantors to travel to Rome to perform the first-ever concert of Jewish music at the Vatican as the highlight of a conference on Jewish-Catholic relations.
-She and her colleagues reprised a large portion of this concert at the National URJ Biennial in Washington D.C. in December, 2011.
+In November 2010, Cantor Bandman was honored to be selected as one of 20 cantors to travel to Rome to perform the first-ever concert of Jewish music at the Vatican - the highlight of a conference on Jewish-Catholic relations.
+She and her colleagues reprised a large portion of this concert at the National URJ Biennial in Washington, D.C. in December 2011.

-For several years, Cantor Lauren has participated in Winter Rikud in Malibu, CA where she led all the religious events and organized and led an integrated dance Shabbat Worship service in collaboration with world renowned Israeli dance choreographers.
-She has performed at the Makor/Steinhardt Center in New York City and can also be heard singing several tracks on the CD, A Collection of Soulful Jewish Melodies: Nigun Anthology -- Volume I (Transcontinental Music Publications).
+In addition to Beth Am compilations, Cantor Bandman has performed at the Makor/Steinhardt Center in New York City and can also be heard singing several tracks on the CD, A Collection of Soulful Jewish Melodies: Nigun Anthology -- Volume I (Transcontinental Music Publications).